 - Microsoft 365 Business Service Description

 When I see that Office 365 E3 sort of includes AIP, I always need to refer to my notes for clarification.
-As of February 2019, here is the full Microsoft 365 Licensing Comparison.
+As of September 2019, here is the full Office 365 and Microsoft 365 Licensing Comparison including pricing.
 (Full XLSX here)

 Include Other Vendors When Making Your Microsoft 365 Licensing Comparison